Bank's Policy

 - conventional animal agriculture companies (including free range and organic production).
 We assess the harm to animals, the environment (including climate) and to people (antibiotic use) caused by conventional animal agriculture as unnecessary because lower-impact, balanced plant-based diets can sustain healthy human life.

-Comments on score: Australian Ethical avoids animal agriculture.
-Imlied in this position is that it does not finance companies that do not respect the 5 Freedoms
+Comments on score: Australian Ethical avoids animal agriculture because it is unsustainable. implied in this position is that it does not finance companies that slaughter animals

 Assessed policy